 Disce aliquid novi cotidie Learn more about your ad choices.
 Visit megaphone.fm/adchoices

-Learn more about the American Basketball Association on this episode of Everything Everywhere Daily.
+Learn more about North Sentinel Island, the Sentinelese, and why the world has chosen to leave them alone on this episode of Everything Everywhere Daily.

 Sponsors